2026 United States Senate election in Nebraska

 The 2026 United States Senate election in Nebraska will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Nebraska.
-Primary elections will be held on May 12, 2026.
-Nebraska has been represented in the U.S. Senate exclusively by Republicans since 2013.
+Republican incumbent Pete Ricketts is seeking his first full term following a special election in 2024.
+Former union leader Dan Osborn, who ran in the 2024 regular election, is again running as an independent.